Index of Biological Integrity (IBI)

 Index of Biological Integrity, or IBI, is a scoring system used to measure strong responses to human disturbance, or pollution,

-or pollution, in wetlands.
-In our sampling we focus on two biological communities: plants and macroinvertebrates (small organisms in the water
+in wetlands.
+WHEP focuses on two biological communities: plants and macroinvertebrates (small organisms in the water

 without a backbone: insects, leeches, snails, etc.).

-focus on those organsims which best reflect wetland quality or health.
+which focus on those organsims which best reflect wetland quality or health.
 Each metric is evaluated based on the identified

 specimens and their abundance.
 They reflect organism presence and relative abundance.
-Depending on the result
+Depending on the result of the

-a total score, this is the IBI.
+score, this is the IBI.
 The higher the score, the higher the likelihood of a healthy wetland.

-(Poor, Moderate, Excellent).
-A wetland described as Poor would have a minimal variety of organisms and a large number of them would likely not be sensitive
+described as poor has a minimal variety of organisms and a large number of them would likely not be sensitive

 to pollution.
-A wetland of Excellent quality would have a higher variety of organims and contain those species
+A wetland of excellent quality would have a higher variety of organims and contain those species

 that are more sensitive to human disturbance or pollution.

 and vegetation) have slightly different ratings based on the scoring range.
 This is due, in part, to the number of metrics

-evaluated in each IBI; six for the macroinvertebrate,

-and seven for the vegetation IBI.
+evaluated in each IBI; six for the macroinvertebrate and seven for the vegetation IBI.